dungnh7/sd2376_msa/README.md

 - Webhook
 - Jenkins:
     - Docker Build and push to ECR
+    - Update Kubernetes Deployment // Update the Kubernetes deployment file with the new image tag
     - One time step install argocd
-    - Deploy argo declarative file
+    - Deploy argo declarative file: project and applications
-    - Update Kubernetes Deployment // Update the Kubernetes deployment file with the new image tag
     - One time install Prometheus and Grafana